 Rob Williams Assessment Ltd are specialists in bespoke situational judgement test design.

-We led a UK-wide psychometric design project working closely with the British Army to create a full psychometric range of This included
+We led a UK-wide psychometric design project working closely with the British Army to create a full psychometric range of bespoke psychometric tests.
+This included:

 To provide potential candidates with realistic (face valid) situations they are likely to encounter, and feedback on their responses.
 Such highly informative feedback aims to improve candidates’ understanding of the demands of Army life.